AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 the time and you may end up asking someone other than the best person.
 Personal email is also very likely to get lost.
 By the same token, we have a :ref:`service email address
-<esupport-triton-address>`, but this should only be used for account
+<scicomp-address>`, but this should only be used for account
 matters.
 If it affects others (software, usage problems, etc), use the issue tracker, otherwise we will point you there and spend lots of time answering the same questions over and over.